mattwigway/DiscreteChoiceModels.jl/README.md

 ## Specifying a model

 Models are specified using the `@utility` macro.
 Utility functions are specified using `~`, where the left-hand side is the value in the choice vector passed into the model estimation function (which can be a number, string, etc.).
-Values on the right-hand side that start with `:` are coefficients, bare values are variables in the dataset.
-For example, `"car" ~ :asc_car + :travel_time * travel_time_car` specifies that the utility function for the choice "car" is an ASC plus a generic travel time coefficient multiplied by car travel time.
+Values on the right-hand side that start with α or β are quantities to estimate (which can be typed into a properly-configured Julia environment as `\alpha` and `\beta`), all other values are assumed to be variables in the dataset.
+For example, `"car" ~ αcar + βtravel_time * travel_time_car` specifies that the utility function for the choice "car" is an ASC plus a generic travel time coefficient multiplied by car travel time.
+By convention, α is used for alternative-specific constants, and β is used for coefficients, but the software treats them as interchangeable.

 Starting values for coefficients can be specified using `=`.
-For example, `:asc_car = 1.3247` will start estimation for this coefficient at 1.3247.
+For example, `αcar = 1.3247` will start estimation for this coefficient at 1.3247.
 If a coefficient appears in a utility function specification without a starting value being defined, the starting value will be set to zero.

 If a coefficient should be fixed (rather than estimated), this can be specified with a `, fixed` postfix:
-`:asc_car = 0, fixed`
+`αcar = 0, fixed`
-This is most commonly used with 0 to indicate the left-out ASC, but any value can be fixed for a coefficient.
+This is most commonly used with 0 to indicate a left-out ASC, but any value can be fixed for a coefficient.

+If one choice outcome should not have any values in its utility function (i.e. it is the base outcome), that must be explicitly stated by declaring `"walk" ~ 0`

 ## Features